Orsamus B. Matteson

-Orsamus Benajah Matteson (August 28, 1805 – December 22, 1889) was a U.S. Representative from New York.
+Orsamus Benajah Matteson (August 28, 1805 – December 22, 1889) was a U.S. representative from New York.

 Early life

 Orsamus Benajah Matteson was born on August 28, 1805, in a log cabin in Verona, New York.
 He was one of eleven children.
 He attended the common schools and studied law in Utica, New York, alongside Horatio Seymour and was admitted to the bar in 1830.

 Career

 Matteson commenced practice in Utica.
 He had law practices with William J. Bacon, P. Sheldon Root and Charles A. Doolittle.
 He served as the first city attorney of Utica in 1834 and 1836.
 He also served as state supreme court commissioner.
 He was an unsuccessful candidate for election in 1846 to the Thirtieth Congress.

 Matteson was elected as a Whig to the Thirty-first Congress (March 4, 1849 – March 3, 1851).
 He was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress.
-Matteson was elected to the Thirty-third Congress and reelected as an Opposition Party candidate to the Thirty-fourth Congress and began service on March 4, 1853 where he served as chairman of the Committee on the District of Columbia.
+Matteson was elected to the Thirty-third Congress and began service on March 4, 1853 where he served as chairman of the Committee on the District of Columbia.
+He was re-elected as a Whig in 1854.

 He resigned on February 27, 1857, just before a recommendation of censure could be passed by the House for allegations of bribery and corruption concerning a Minnesota land bill.
 He was also accused of publicly stating that a majority of the US House was purchasable, which led to his decision to resign.
 Matteson was elected as a Republican to the Thirty-fifth Congress (March 4, 1857 – March 3, 1859).

 He was interested in a scheme for the construction of the St. Mary's Ship Canal and he engaged in lumbering and iron manufacturing and in the acquisition of large tracts of land.
 Matteson engaged in different business enterprises later in life and would die comparatively poor.